Prevalence and Grading of Rotator Cuff and Labral Injuries in Shoulder Pain and Instability using MRI: A Cross-sectional StudyCorrespondence Address :

 Aim: To study the demographic profile of patients presenting with shoulder pain and instability, identify the various rotator cuff injuries causing shoulder pain, identify the rotator cuff interval lesions causing microinstability, identify the various labral and bony pathologies in instability, describe the MRI features of the rotator cuff, rotator cuff interval, labral and bony injuries.

 Results: The study population consisted of 54 patients comprising of 38 males and 16 females.
 The age of the patients ranged from 20-77 years.
 Majority of the patients were older than 50 years constituting about 33.33% of the total study population.
-Rotator cuff injury was the commonest cause of pain.
-Tendinosis was the commonest type of rotator cuff injury followed by partial-thickness and full-thickness tendon tears.
-The commonest grade of tendinosis was mild or grade 1.
+Rotator cuff injury was the most common cause of pain.
+Tendinosis was the most common type of rotator cuff injury followed by partial-thickness and full-thickness tendon tears.
+The most common grade of tendinosis was mild or grade 1.
 Supraspinatus tendon was the most commonly affected tendon followed by subscapularis and infraspinatus tendons.
 Teres minor tendon was normal in all the cases.
-Anterior instability was the commonest type of instability with equal prevalence of soft tissue Bankart, bony Bankart and Perthes lesions.
+Anterior instability was the most common type of instability with equal prevalence of soft tissue Bankart, bony Bankart and Perthes lesions.
 Biceps pulley lesions resulted in long head of biceps tendon instability, microinstability and internal impingement.

-Bankart lesion, Biceps pulley lesions, Full-thickness tears, Hill-sachs lesion, Impingement, Partial tears, Tendinosis
+Bankart lesion, Biceps pulley lesions, Full-thickness tears, Hill-Sachs lesion, Impingement, Magnetic resonance imaging, Partial tears, Tendinosis

 Date of Submission: Jan 31, 2021